roadiz/docs/developer/first-steps/manual_config.rst

 Configure mailer
 ----------------

 Roadiz uses *Swift Mailer* to send emails.
-This awesome librairy is built to enable different kinds of mail transports or protocols.
-By default, Roadiz uses your PHP ``sendmail`` configuration but you can tell it to use another transport (such as SMTP) in your ``conf/config.yml`` file.
+This awesome library is built to enable different kinds of mail transports and protocols.
+By default, Roadiz uses your PHP ``sendmail`` configuration but you can tell it to use another transport (such as an external SMTP server) in your ``conf/config.yml`` file.

 You can use *SSL*, *TLS* or no encryption at all.